dspinellis/ai-cli-lib/README.md

 cd src
 make e2e-test
 ```
-This will provide you a simple read-print loop where you can test the _ai_cli_ capability to
+This will provide you a simple read-print loop where you can test the
+_ai-cli_ capability to
 link with the Readline API of third party programs.

 ## Install